-In compliance with ASC 855, Subsequent Events, IDA has evaluated subsequent events through October 26, 2021, the date the financial statements were available to be issued.
-As disclosed in Note 15, IDA is a defendant in a legal matter which, as of October 20, 2021, is close to signing an agreement to settle the matter through arbitration.
-In the opinion of management, there are no other subsequent events which are required to be disclosed.
+In compliance with ASC 855, Subsequent Events, IDA has evaluated subsequent events through October 31, 2022, the date the financial statements were available to be issued.
+As disclosed in Note 8, IDA sold the two buildings it owned to the Marin Transit Authority in August 2022 for a total sales price of \$3,500,000.
+This transaction will be reflected in IDA's financial statements for the year ending December 31, 2022.
+As disclosed in Note 15, IDA entered into a confidential separation agreement and complete release of all claims during June 2022 related to the previously filed workplace complaint.
+In the opinion of management, there are no other subsequent events which necessitate disclosure.